-How does Access Anywhere work?
+How does remote access anywhere work?
 Do I need any special tools?

 We are hardened with certificate based security and ease of network administration because it doesn't require any external applications that poke holes in your firewall.
-Everything is accessed through a common web browser without having to install remote desktop sharing software.
+Everything is accessed through a modern web browser (Chrome, Firefox, Safari, Edge) without having to install remote desktop sharing software.

 Are you compatible with Windows, Mac and Linux?

-For maximum efficiency and mobility, all of our broadcast automation products and services are accessed through a common browser interface including current versions of Chrome, Edge, Firefox and Safari.
+For maximum efficiency and mobility, all of our broadcast automation products and services are accessed through a unified web browser interface including current versions of Chrome, Firefox, Safari and Edge.

 What is the open source licensing conditions?